 Speaking of menopause specialists, Gennev’s telemedicine service is staffed entirely by health care professionals who are well versed in menopause symptoms and treatments.

-Remember that list above of reasons why women don’t go to the doc?
+Remember that list above of reasons why women don’t go to the doctor?
 Telemed can answer all of them, meaning no woman has to go without the care she needs.

 And if one of our practitioners believes your symptoms are outside the boundaries of “normal,” they can help you figure out what to do next to protect your health.